HarleyVader/js-bambisleep-chat/README.md

     A[Webserver] -->|Connects to| B[LMStudio Machine with GPU] A -->|Connects to| C[Coqui Machine with GPU]
     A -->|Sends Data to| D[User Frontend]
+    A -->|Stores Data in| E[MongoDB]
 ```

 ### AIGF SKILLS:
 1. ### **text-to-text**
 - Write your prompt & submit
 - bambisleep will reply as bambisleep & call you bambi
-- bambisleep will use the selected triggers to do a brainwashing session based on your
+- bambisleep will use the selected triggers to do a brainwashing session based on your profile preferences
 2. ### **Psychedelic Trigger Mania**
 - Causes temporary Hallucination's lasting longer the longer you stare into it.
 3. ### **Triggers:**
 - Enable the spiral to show the triggers replied by my AI GF
+- Create custom triggers in your profile
+- Share triggers with the community
 4. ### **Text2Audio**
 - she will say out loud what she said with text.
 - Now audio/text/spiral are in sync.
 - Everything is synchronized
 5. ### **Chat**
 - write in the global chat
-- If you are logged i the chat will show your Patreon username
+- If you are logged in the chat will show your Patreon username
 - Home Chat & Profile chat are the same chat, only difference is being logged into Patreon
+6. ### **Profiles**
+- Create and customize your public profile
+- Add custom triggers to your profile
+- Join the community directory
+- Track your brainwashing progress
+- Share your favorite scraped content

 ### WHAT SHOULD I TEACH MY AI GF NEXT?